 Switch gears in the afternoon, with a visit to Te Puia, where stunning geothermal features and unique Maori cultural experiences combine.
 Watch the world famous Pohutu geyser erupt, gaze on pools of bubbling mud and end the day with an authentic cultural performance.

-It is a leisurely 3-hour drive back to Auckland, through rolling hills and lush countryside.
+It is a long (five and a half hour) but beautiful drive back to Auckland, through rolling hills and lush countryside.
 As you pass through take time to visit some of the region's many unique rural towns.